How Did Napoleon Become Emperor?

-The whole world loves a rags-to-riches tale, and the story of a fatherless young Corsican soldier rising to become the self-proclaimed emperor of a prominent European nation makes for a fascinating narrative – particularly in the wake of the bitter anti-royalist battles of France’s infamous Revolution.
+The whole world loves a rags-to-riches tale, and the story of a fatherless young Corsican soldier rising to become the self-proclaimed emperor of the French makes for a fascinating narrative – particularly in the wake of the bitter anti-royalist battles of France’s infamous Revolution.

 The life and times of Napoleon entranced the historians and lay folk of the period and have continued to capture the public’s imagination ever since.